 Without Healthy Women and Girls, No Nation Can Achieve its Full Potential

-Statement from from Mary A. Pittman, CEO and President, Public Health Institute
+Statement from Mary A. Pittman, CEO and President, Public Health Institute

 “The Public Health Institute applauds the statement issued by the Office of Global Women’s Issues at the State Department on July 3, reaffirming that women and girls’ empowerment is a key goal of US Foreign Policy.
 Gender equality, and the advancement of the status of women and girls, must be part of all diplomatic engagement, foreign assistance programming and partnerships with civil society and the private sector.